// LIVE MARKET DATA

 CapcomCCOEY~2.1%Semi-annualGrowing payout as profits rise

-↑ Yields are approximate and change with stock price.
-Always verify current yield before investing. ⚠ Past dividends do not guarantee future payments.
+↑ Yields are approximate.
+Always verify current yield before investing.

 // INTERACTIVE · EDUCATIONAL